Our top pick for

 |Revenue TTM||$194.6 million|

 |Gross profit TTM||$170.8 million|

 |Market capitalisation||$769.1 million|

 TTM: trailing 12 months

-There are currently 239,526 First Mid Bancshares shares held short by investors – that's known as First Mid Bancshares's "short interest".
-This figure is 2.4% up from 233,807 last month.
+There are currently 175,788 First Mid Bancshares shares held short by investors – that's known as First Mid Bancshares's "short interest".
+This figure is 7.2% down from 189,453 last month.

 There are a few different ways that this level of interest in shorting First Mid Bancshares shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against First Mid Bancshares.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against First Mid Bancshares.